RicardoEPRodrigues/3Engine/README.md

 In Windows we created a Visual Studio Project.
 We recommend Visual Studio 2017 Community edition.
 To open the project just double-click the `3Engine.sln`.

+We recommend the use of CMake, although we'll try to make it compatible with the Microsoft way.

+To use CMake in Visual Studio you need to install the `Desktop development with C++` (`Visual Studio Installer > Modify of Install > Desktop development with C++`).

 #### Linux

 In Linux we created a CMake project and currently use CLion IDE.
 To open a project open the `CMakeLists.txt` file with CLion.